nrivard/Autolayup/README.md

 [subview constraintsEqualToGuide:view boundToAnchors:LayoutAnchorRelationFrame constant:0.0 activate:YES];
 ```

 Autolayup takes care of making sure your autoresizing mask is turned off, by default activates your constraints, and lets you specify actual relationships much more easily.
-Another common scenario is creating constraints that are set off the same amount, like leading and trailing margin from your superview:
+Another common scenario is creating constraints that are set off by the same amount, like leading and trailing margin from your superview:

 ```swift
 subview.opposingConstraintsFor(view, boundTo: [.leading, .trailing], offsetBy: 8.0)